 Laura regularly contributes to events that build awareness of architecture in our broader national culture.
 She was a member of the jury for the Public Architecture and Urban Design categories of the NSW Chapter Australian Institute of Architects Awards in 2011.
 In 2018, she was part of a panel exploring Ethics in an age of excess at the Sydney Architecture Festival.

 In 2019 she delivered an address at the National Architecture Conference – Collective Agency titled Protocol Failure that explored the competing tensions in the expression of public and private development in our cities.
-She also delivered a keynote address at the Sydney Architecture Festival on the Value of Affordable Housing – arguing for architects to lead the framing of a broader conception of the value of housing so that we are able to realise its full social value.
+She also delivered a keynote address at the Sydney Architecture Festival on the Value of Affordable Housing – arguing for architects to lead the framing of a broader conception of the value of housing so that society is able to recognise, and realise, its full social value.

 With Adam Haddow, Laura also co-curated of the Architecture Symposium at the NSW Art Gallery in September, 2019, which promoted responsive urbanism – and explored the role of architecture in responding to, and defending, the city’s inherent complexity.